 - Unwrap the dough disk and place it on a lightly floured work surface.
 It will be very firm after chilling.

-- Roll the dough out to ¼-inch thick.
-It might be stiff at first and you may need to pound it with the rolling pin to soften enough to roll out.
+- Roll the dough out to ¼-inch thick on a lightly floured surface.
+It might be stiff at first and you may need to pound it with the rolling pin to soften it enough to roll out.
 If large cracks form around the dough edges, just repair them with your fingers as you roll.
 Use a bench scraper under the dough occasionally to keep the dough from sticking to the work surface, and also lightly flour the rolling pin and surface occasionally to prevent sticking.

 - When the dough reaches ¼-inch thickness, you can either continue rolling out to be closer to about ⅛-inch thick (very thin) or leave it closer to ¼-inch thick.
 See the Recipe Notes for the pros and cons of dough thickness.

-- If the dough has gotten too soft to cut, transfer it to the half sheet baking pan and chill it for 5 minutes to firm up.
-When it's ready, cut out as many circles from the dough as you can using a 3-inch round cookie cutter or the 3-inch rim of a glass, but no smaller.
+- If the dough has become too soft to cut, transfer it to the half sheet baking pan and chill it for 5 minutes to firm up.
+When it's ready, cut out as many circles from the dough as you can using a 3-inch round cookie cutter or the 3-inch rim of a glass (you can go larger, but no smaller).
 Gather the scraps, roll out the dough and cut more circles.
 Cover the circles with a lightly damp towel while they wait to be filled.

 - Place 1 teaspoon of filling into the center of each circle.
 Too much filling will cause the hamantaschen to open and the filling to spill out while baking.

-- When all of your hamantaschen have been filled, place them on the half sheet baking pan evenly spaced and chill them for about 5 to 10 minutes before baking.
+- When all of your hamantaschen have been filled, place them evenly spaced out on the half sheet baking pan and chill them for about 5 to 10 minutes before baking.
 Like with all butter cookies, this will help the hamantaschen keep their shape while baking.

 - Cool the hamantaschen on a wire rack, then store them in an airtight container.
 Enjoy, making as much noise as possible!

-- The butter cookie dough can be wrapped well in plastic and stored in an airtight plastic bag in the freezer for up to 3 months.
-Defrost overnight in the refrigerator and proceed with assembly.
-The finished cookies themselves are best the same day, but can be frozen for a few weeks.
+- Unbaked butter cookie dough can be wrapped well in plastic and stored in an airtight plastic bag in the freezer for up to 3 months.
+Defrost it overnight in the refrigerator, then proceed with shaping.